 00:07 - "You are different, like us," we are told, while looking at a Scandinavian girl sitting on a train and texting.

 00:30 - This is a commendably ambitious chapter in the Urban House saga.
-In under 15 seconds, the narrator informs us there will be a smorgasbord of "quirky cafes," "original microbreweries," "neighboring fishmongers," "local art galleries" and even "buzzing sustainable restaurants."
-I can't wait to be like the owner of this disembodied hand and drink a sustainably microbrewed locally sourced beer while eating a potato (?) and smelling the fish art or whatever.
+In under 15 seconds, the narrator informs us there will be a smorgasbord of "quirky cafes", "original microbreweries", "neighbouring fishmongers", "local art galleries" and even "buzzing sustainable restaurants" to tickle our fancies once we become the Vestebro cool-hunters Pandox believes we can be.

-00:49 - Next, we're told that we "don't do fashion—we do style," and are presented with the most convincing embodiment of the statement these guys could think of—a dude wearing a trucker hat, bombarding our poor eyes with two dense sleeves of tattoos.
-He also has two massive cans of (presumably sustainable) beer that he is apparently just drinking on the pavement, because street fights don't start themselves.
+00:49 - Next, we're told that Copenhagen-ers "don't do fashion – we do style", and are presented with the most convincing embodiment of the statement these guys could think of – a dude wearing a trucker hat, bombarding our poor eyes with two dense sleeves of tattoos.
+He also has two half-litre cans of beer laying in front of a man bag, because street fights don't start themselves.

-00:55 - The video continues with some shots of basketball hoops and that Scandi chick being unique on a train again before we're told that Copenhageners are—wait for it—"life aficionados."
-Yup, real breathing connoisseurs who are, like, totally into pumping blood through their veins.
+00:55 - The chapter rounds off with some shots of basketball hoops and that Scandi chick being unique on a train again before we're told that Copenhageners are – wait for it - "life aficionados".
+Most people who are alive are life aficionados, Pandox.

 01:08 - "Labels are for other people," we're told.
-Apart from the label "life aficionados."
-That's a different kind of label.
-Then there's some slow-mo hair-flipping by a woman in a tube top, because being alive is brilliant.
+Apart from the label "life aficionados".
+That's different.
+Different kind of label.
+Then there's some slow-mo hair-flipping by some a chick in a tube top, because being alive is brilliant.

 01:11 - How do you do, fellow kids?
 Anyone want to "get radical" and "pop an ollie" down on the bench outside the park?
 Police mainly leave us alone if we don't smoke tiny little joints or throw our broken boards on top of that Portaloo.